chinjon/chinjon/README.md

 as of august 2024, i've looking for new software engineer opportunities, but i have been making plans returning to school for civil engineering.

-i am also looking for local organizations in the NYC/lower Westchester area to lend my services with code - in an effort to be more involved with the community.
+i am also looking for local organizations in the NYC/lower Westchester area to lend my services with code - such as not-for-profits, community-building initatives, unions, etc...

 ***